 When an agency is approaching the end of their current accreditation cycle, typically four (4) to six (6) months before, they will contact the PAC to perform a “Pre-Assessment Review” of their accreditation files.
 The Pre-Assessment Review is a comprehensive unbiased analysis of every accreditation standard’s file for compliance with the standard for both policy and proof.
 The Pre-Assessment Review is entirely confidential as the PAC has no affiliation with any accreditation body.
 The report generated for the Chief of Police, Director, or Officer in Charge is provided only to them to distribute how they deem fit.
 The team who performs the Pre-Assessment Review does not keep a copy of the report, nor does the PAC.
 Agencies can rest assured that any weaknesses identified or non-compliance issues found will not be shared with anyone other than the agency’s Chief Executive Officer.

-Once the Pre-Assessment Review is complete the agency’s Accreditation Manager will contact the PAC for their agency’s Facility Inspection right before their official assessment visit by the NJLEAP assessors.
+Once the Pre-Assessment Review is complete the agency’s Accreditation Manager should contact the PAC for their agency’s Facility Inspection right before their official assessment visit by the NJLEAP assessors.
 The purpose of the Facility Inspection is to catch any issues or problems that may violate a standard prior to the assessors visit.
 The Facility Inspection is not an assessment of the agency’s facility.
 An assessment of the agency’s facility should be performed when they either begin the accreditation program as a new agency or when changes are made to their facility’s structure or design during an accreditation cycle.

 After the agency has had their Pre-Assessment Review and Facility Inspection they are ready for their official off-site file assessment and on-site file and facility inspection by the accreditation body’s assessors.
 Agencies will be not only well prepared and ready for the official inspection, they should pass it with Honors!